 During the immediate post-operative period, patients should refrain from any heavy lifting and any excessive use of the pectoralis muscles in exercise and related activities.
 Typically within six weeks of most surgeries, patients are back to doing everything that they were able to do prior to surgery.

 Do I need to take any medication after Breast Reconstruction Surgery?

 After Breast Reconstruction surgery, you will be taking pain medication and likely an antibiotic.
 If you are on another regular medication, you will likely continue that medication too.

-The range of cost for breast reconstruction surgery will depend on the procedure that is to be done.
-It can range from about $6,000 and up.
+The range of cost for breast reconstruction surgery will depend on the procedure that is to be performed.
 A firm quote will be provided to you on the day of your consultation after you have been evaluated by Dr. Bandy and your goals for surgery have been discussed.

 Depending on what the reasons are for having breast reconstruction, sometimes breast reconstruction surgery is covered by insurance or sometimes it is considered cosmetic, especially if the original surgery for the breast was a cosmetic procedure.
 Therefore, we would first look into seeing whether or not there is insurance coverage for the patient.
 If not, there are financing options available.
 Our office offers financing through the companies CareCredit, Alpheon, and Prosper.

 What is the recovery time and the healing process?

 The recovery time and healing time is going to vary according to the patient’s health, age, and the type of procedure they are having.
 For something as simple as a breast implant exchange for a deflated implant, the recovery period is very quick and people are normally back to doing their normal activities (other than heavy lifting or use of their pectoralis muscles) within a week’s time.
 However, for more extreme surgeries, such as the TRAM flap, that recovery is really prolonged and it can take up to a year before that patient really feels back to normal.